nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 This make command is specific to this tutorial.
 It will do several things:

-1. Zip the plugin source files into the proper zip structure and save it in the QW Control image's build directory
+1. Zip the plugin source files into the proper zip structure and save it in the Rundeck image's build directory
 2. Run Docker Compose to build all the images specified in `docker-compose.yml` and run containers from those images.
 Docker Compose will run the containers in the foreground, outputting all their logs to your terminal.

 The containers in our environment are:

-- qwcontrol: The QW Control server.
-The Dockerfile copies the zipped plugin into the image's `libext` directory where QW Control will watch for new plugins.
+- rundeck: The Rundeck server.
+The Dockerfile copies the zipped plugin into the image's `libext` directory where Rundeck will watch for new plugins.
-- qwcontrol-cli: The QW Control command line client.
-This image doesn't run as a service but instead we invoke it from the command line to push configuration and invoke jobs on the QW Control server.
+- rundeck-cli: The Rundeck command line client.
+This image doesn't run as a service but instead we invoke it from the command line to push configuration and invoke jobs on the Rundeck server.
 - web_1 & web_2: Containers that simulate your application nodes.
 They run both an ssh daemon and a sample web app.
-These are the nodes that QW Control will execute our plugin on.
+These are the nodes that Rundeck will execute our plugin on.

-### Pushing configuration to QW Control
+### Pushing configuration to Rundeck

-Once our Docker environment is up and the QW Control server is listening for requests, we can push a sample project and job that will use our plugin.
+Once our Docker environment is up and the Rundeck server is listening for requests, we can push a sample project and job that will use our plugin.
 We do that from a separate terminal than our `make compose` command:

 ```bash
 make rd-config